yarbsemaj/sveltekit-adapter-lambda/README.md

 After building your app run `sls deploy` to deploy code to AWS using the build tool [serverless](https://www.serverless.com/).

+An example project using serverless can be found [here](https://github.com/yarbsemaj/sveltekit-serverless-starter).

 ### For CDK
 Copy `SvelteKitSite.ts` from the root of this repo into your project and add it to a CDK stack.